systemetric/shepherd/sheepsrc/docs/README.md

 Welcome to the docs for **Robocon 2019**!

 We suggest you first get familiar with the [rules](/rules.md).
-Once you've done that, you'll need to [connect to your robot](/connecting.md).
+Once you've done that, you'll need to [turn your robot on](/turning-everything-on.html).